library(tidyverse)

 How far is the geographic centroid of Maryland from the geographic centroid of Canterbury, New Zealand?

-Calculate the length of the boundary lines of US states in meters.
+Calculate the perimeter of the boundary lines of US states in meters.
 Which state has the longest border and which has the shortest?
-Hint: The st_length

 or MULTILINESTRING